Shaq–Kobe feud: Post-playing careers

 On May 15, 2021, Bryant was inducted into the Naismith Hall of Fame.
 O'Neal, who was present at the ceremony, said that while he and Bryant always argued, they always respected each other, and their respect was the reason they won three consecutive championships.

-On February 8, 2024, the day of Kobe's statue unveiling, Shaq called Bryant “the most competitive player I’ve ever seen and the best teammate I ever had.”
+On February 8, 2024, the day of Bryant's statue unveiling, O'Neal called Bryant the most competitive player he had ever seen and the best teammate he ever had.